* About half of US adults take daily dietary supplements

 * Same study found that vitamins did reduce risk of cancer

-LOS ANGELES, Nov 5 (Reuters) - Taking a daily multivitamin does not reduce the risk of cardiovascular disease for older men, according to a study presented on Monday.
+LOS ANGELES, Nov 5 (Reuters) - Taking a daily multivitamin does not reduce the risk of heart disease for older men, according to data from a large study presented on Monday.

 About half of U.S. adults take at least one daily dietary supplement, the most popular being a multivitamin, according to the U.S. Centers for Disease Control and Prevention.

 The U.S. Physicians Health Study II monitored nearly 15,000 male doctors aged 50 and older for more than 10 years.
 Participants were randomly assigned to take a multivitamin or a placebo.

 “We found that after more than a decade, there is neither benefit nor risk,” in terms of cardiovascular disease, said Dr. Howard Sesso, study author and associate epidemiologist at Brigham and Women’s Hospital in Boston.

 Researchers reported last month that the same trial showed that a daily multivitamin reduced the men’s overall risk of cancer by 8 percent.